ensody/ReactiveState-Kotlin/README.md

 Normally, you only want to update the UI when it's visible (in the foreground), anyway.
 For any other background processing you can still use e.g. `autoRun` on `ViewModel` or `lifecycleScope` and have the UI re-sync in `onStart()` once it becomes visible again.
 The `onCreateView()`/`onDestroyView()` cycle (via `viewLifecycleOwner`) isn't used because when the `Fragment`'s `Activity` moves to the back stack you only receive an `onStop()` without `onDestroyView()`.
 Also, an `Activity` only receives `onStop()`.
 In order to make the API consistent and prevent surprises we just use `onStart()`/`onStop()`.

+Finally, with `validUntil()` you can define properties that only exist during a certain lifecycle subset and are dereference their value outside of that lifecycle subset.
+This can get rid of the ugly [boilerplate](https://developer.android.com/topic/libraries/view-binding#fragments) when working with view bindings, for example.

 ### Non-nullable LiveData